aws-cloudformation/aws-cloudformation-resource-providers-memorydb/aws-memorydb-cluster/docs/README.md

 #### SnapshotRetentionLimit

-For an automatic snapshot, the number of days for which MemoryDB retains the snapshot before deleting it.
+The number of days for which MemoryDB retains automatic snapshots before deleting them.
+For example, if you set SnapshotRetentionLimit to 5, a snapshot that was taken today is retained for 5 days before being deleted.

-For manual snapshots, this field reflects the SnapshotRetentionLimit for the source cluster when the snapshot was created.
-This field is otherwise ignored: Manual snapshots do not expire, and can only be deleted using the DeleteSnapshot operation.

 _Required_: No